-The greater LS&Co. international network is involved in sourcing textile manufacturing, apparel, accessories, footwear, and product lines across international borders.
+The greater LS&Co. international network is involved in sourcing textile manufacturing, apparel, accessories, and product lines across international borders.
 This heightens the risks of purchasing, or seeking services from countries where slavery may be taking place.

 The indirect business relations in the supply chain pose greater risk.
-However, LS&Co. aims to select suppliers of LS&Co. products that comply with its Global Sourcing and Operating Guidelines, including its Terms of Engagement.
-It has put in place a program to monitor how the suppliers operate, including the requirements for the suppliers to ensure that their sub-contractors comply with the Terms of Engagement.
+However, LS&Co. aims to select suppliers of LS&Co. products that comply with the SCoC.
+It has put in place a program to monitor how the suppliers operate, including the requirements for the suppliers to ensure that their sub-contractors also comply with the SCoC.